-As compared to Unicaja's sovereign risk, this amount includes sovereign risk (i) held through financial derivatives and (ii) guaranteed by the ECB
+16 As compared to Unicaja's sovereign risk, this amount includes sovereign risk (i) held through financial derivatives and (ii) guaranteed by the ECB

-A rise or decline in interest rates would cause a progressive repricing of the Group's variable rate assets17 (ε 70,753 million have floating or variable rates, or will reprice immediately, as of 30 September 2021, representing 65% of the Group's total assets, and ε 36,049 million as of 31 December 2020, representing 55% of the Group's total assets) and liabilities18 (ε 65,389 million have floating or variable rates, or will reprice immediately, as of 30 September 2021, representing 60% of the Group's total assets, and ε 30,806 million as of 31 December 2020, representing 47% of the Group's total assets).
-In Liberbank variable rate assets, or assets that will reprice immediately, amounted to ε 20,171 million as of 31 December 2020, representing 42.5% of Liberbank's total assets, and variable rate liabilities, or liabilities that will reprice immediately, amounted to ε 10,949.4 million as of 31 December 2020, representing 23% of Liberbank's total assets.
+A rise or decline in interest rates would cause a progressive repricing of the Group's variable rate assets17 ($(\epsilon70,753 \text{ million have floating or variable rates, or will reprice immediately, as of 30 September 2021, representing 65% of the Group's total assets, and <math>\epsilon36,049 \text{ million as of 31 December 2020, representing 55%}$ of the Group's total assets) and liabilities18 ($\epsilon65,389 \text{ million have floating or variable rates, or will reprice immediately, as of 30 September 2021, representing 60% of the Group's total assets) and liabilities18 (<math>\epsilon65,389 \text{ million have floating or variable rates, or will reprice immediately, as of 30 September 2021, representing 60% of the Group's total assets, and <math>\epsilon30,806 \text{ million as of 31 December 2020, representing 47% of the Group's total assets).
+In Liberbank variable rate assets, or assets that will reprice immediately, amounted to <math>\epsilon20,171 \text{ million as of 31 December 2020, representing 42.5\% of Liberbank's total assets, and variable rate liabilities, or liabilities that will reprice immediately, amounted to <math>\epsilon20,171 \text{ million as of 31 December 2020, representing 42.5\% of Liberbank's total assets, and variable rate liabilities, or liabilities that will reprice immediately, amounted to <math>\epsilon20,171 \text{ million as of 31 December 2020, representing 42.5\% of Liberbank's total assets, and variable rate liabilities, or liabilities that will reprice immediately, amounted to <math>\epsilon10,949.4 \text{ million as of 31 December 2020, representing 23\% of Liberbank's total assets.}$

 In this regard, as of 31 December 2020, and under the assumptions of constant balance and following the modelling of non-maturity deposits recommended by the European Banking Authority ("EBA"), the Group estimates that a parallel and instantaneous increase of 10 basis points in interest rate curves would have had a positive impact of 2.1% on the Group's net interest income once the balance sheet is fully repriced.
 Conversely, the scenario of a parallel and instantaneous decrease of 10 basis points in interest rate curves would have had a negative impact of 2.0% on the Group's net interest income once the balance sheet is fully repriced (which would happen in the second financial year).
-With regard to Liberbank, as of 31 December 2020, a parallel and instantaneous increase of 10 basis points in interest rate curves would have had a negative impact of around 0.2% on its net interest income once the balance sheet is fully repriced and a parallel decrease of 10 basis points in interest rates curves would have had a positive impact of around 0.1% on its net interest income once the balance sheet is fully repriced.
+With regard to Liberbank, as of 31 December 2020, a parallel and instantaneous increase of 10 basis points in interest rate curves would have had a negative impact of a parallel and instantaneous increase is fully repriced and a parallel decrease of 10 basis points in interest rates curves would have had a negative impact of a parallel and instantaneous increase of 10 basis points in interest rate curves would have had a negative impact of a parallel and instantaneous increase of 10 basis points in interest rate curves would have had a negative impact of around 0.2% on its net interest income once the balance sheet is fully repriced and a parallel decrease of 10 basis points in interest rates curves would have had a positive impact of around 0.1% on its net interest income once the balance sheet is fully repriced.